 Avoid Dangerous Situations with Alcohol

-We’ve all done some dumb things while drinking but we’re usually around friends.
-But I don’t have to tell you that getting really drunk in an unfamiliar city with a bunch of people you don’t know very well isn’t the best idea.
+We’ve all done some dumb things while drinking, but we’re usually around friends.
+I don’t have to tell you that getting really drunk in an unfamiliar city with a bunch of people you don’t know very well isn’t the best idea.

 Don’t Flash Money/Valuables

 It is always smart to be careful about not flashing money and valuables around for people to see.
-Leave fancy jewelry at home, try to not use your phone alone on the street (especially at night or on public transportation) and if something feels wrong you should try to hop into a store or get close to a group of people.
+Leave fancy jewelry at home, try to not use your phone alone on the street (especially at night or on public transportation), and if something feels wrong, try to hop into a store or get close to a group of people.
 The main thing is to not make yourself a target.

 Pickpocket Proof Bags

-I’ve never used them but a lot of travelers like these pickpocket proof bags from Pacsafe.
-They have features like puncture proof and lockable zippers, steel mesh sewn into the bag’s fabric the bag can be cup open, and a few other anti-theft features.
-For more information about pickpockets read by guide to pickpockets in Europe.
+I’ve never used them, but a lot of travelers like these pickpocket proof bags from Pacsafe.
+They have features like puncture proof and lockable zippers, steel mesh is sewn into the bag’s fabric the bag can’t be cut open, and a few other anti-theft features.
+For more information about pickpockets, read our guide to pickpockets in Europe.

 Be Careful When Using the ATM

-I knew about this scam as I read about it before when I was researching my trip but it still took me off guard — especially since this happened in the middle of the day on a street with a lot of foot traffic.
-(Tip: Try use an ATM that’s inside a bank.)
+I knew about this scam as I had read about it when I was researching my trip, but it still took me off guard — especially since this happened in the middle of the day on a street with a lot of foot traffic.
+(Tip: Try to use an ATM that’s inside a bank.)

 Pay Attention in Confusing Situations

-Thieves rely on creating confusion in order to make you let your guard down.
-They’ll do things like putting a newspaper in front of your face while someone else takes things from you bag, or a group of people will all push onto a metro car at the last minute while they try to pickpocket you or a cashier will purposely give you the incorrect change back.
+Thieves rely on creating confusion to get you to let your guard down.
+They’ll do things like putting a newspaper in front of your face while someone else takes things from your bag, or a group of people will all push onto a Metro car at the last minute while they try to pickpocket you, or a cashier will purposely give you the incorrect change back.
 There are all kinds of things thieves will do.
 Your best defense is keeping calm and making sure you know what is going on.

-It is a good idea to write down the name and address or take a business card to the hostel, hotel, or apartment that you’re staying at.
-This is important because it is pretty easy to get lost in many European cities — their streets don’t use the grid system so finding your way home isn’t always easy.
+It is a good idea to write down the name and address or take a business card from the hostel, hotel, or apartment where you’re staying.
+This is important because it is pretty easy to get lost in many European cities — their streets don’t use the grid system, so finding your way home isn’t always easy.
 Plus, good luck trying to tell your taxi driver to take you to 27 Scheepstimmermanstraat (yes, this is a real street name).

 Whether it’s at a train station or an airport, one of the most confusing and frustrating moments of traveling is when you first arrive in a new city.
 But things get much more difficult when you arrive at night.
 Help desks are often closed, most other travelers are gone, and people seem a little more sketchy.
 That is why I try my best to arrive during the day.

 I made this mistake once when I visited Bruges for the first time.
-I arrived around 11pm (mainly because I missed a train connection earlier in the day).
-I knew the address of my hostel but didn’t have map of the city, so I didn’t know where to go.
-I decided to just start walking until the found the city center… well, I went the wrong way.
+I arrived around 11 pm (mainly because I missed a train connection earlier in the day).
+I knew the address of my hostel but didn’t have a map of the city, so I didn’t know where to go.
+I decided to just start walking until I found the city center… well, I went the wrong way.
 So I came back, finally found a map posted outside the train station and headed into town.
-I think I wandered for about an hour (which is terrible when you have a heavy backpack on) but I finally found the hostel.
+I think I wandered for about an hour (which is terrible when you have a heavy backpack on), but I finally found the hostel.
 And it was locked for the night and there was no one at the front desk.

-If I would have arrived in the day I would have found the hostel in about 15 minutes and could have spent the night enjoying a great Belgian beer.
+If I had arrived during the day, I would have found the hostel in about 15 minutes and could have spent the night enjoying a great Belgian beer.